Learning NextJS

 The props object is a key-value pair that'll be passed to the page

 component.
-It should be a serializable object using JSON.stringify
+It should be a serializable object using JSON.stringify.

 revalidate